 Individuals shall be eligible for the pledged Party Leader and Elected Official delegate positions according to the following priority: big city mayors and state-wide elected officials (to be given equal consideration); state legislative leaders, state legislators, and other state and local elected officials and party leaders.
 Automatic delegates who choose to run for PLEO delegate will be given equal consideration with big city mayors and state-wide elected officials.
 (Rule 10.A.1 & Reg.
 4.16)

-An individual can qualify as a candidate for a position as a pledged PLEO delegate to the 2020 Democratic National Convention by filing a statement of candidacy, obtained at www.ctdems.org or CT Dems, 30 Arbor Street Suite 106A, Hartford, CT, designating their singular presidential preference and a signed pledge of support for the presidential candidate (including uncommitted status) with the State Party, by emailing conventions@ctdems.org or by mailing or dropping off their statement to CT Democrats, 30 Arbor Street Suite 106A, Hartford, CT 06106 by 5pm (EST) on May 28, 2020.
+An individual can qualify as a candidate for a position as a pledged PLEO delegate to the 2020 Democratic National Convention by filing a statement of candidacy, obtained at www.ctdems.org or CT Dems, 30 Arbor Street Suite 106A, Hartford, CT, designating their singular presidential preference and a signed pledge of support for the presidential candidate (including uncommitted status) with the State Party, by emailing conventions@ctdems.org or by mailing or dropping off their statement to CT Democrats, 30 Arbor Street Suite 106A, Hartford, CT 06106 by 5pm (ET) on June 19, 2020.
 Forms will be available January 2, 2020.
 A candidate’s presidential preference may be modified by submitting an updated pledge before the deadline.
 (Rule 10.A.3, Rule 15.G, Reg.4.18 & Reg.
 4.17)

 If persons eligible for pledged PLEO delegate positions have not already made known their presidential preference (or uncommitted status) as candidates for district-level or at-large delegate positions, their preference shall be ascertained through the following alternative procedure: submitting a signed pledge of support to the State Party simultaneously with the Statement of Candidacy.
 (Rule 10.A.3 & Reg.
 4.17)